 Here's some stuff I haven't disavowed yet.

 I mostly work on web-related things for my own use, both to solve a problem and to try different things.
-The userbase for these projects is me; hold off on the LLC paperwork.
+The userbase for these projects is me.

 I previously built many websites while freelancing.
 I don't do as much of that now, but I'll mention some of that work at the end before it becomes dust in the wind.